 Modern Problems with the Pineal Gland

 Calcification is the biggest problem for the pineal gland.
 Fluoride accumulates in the pineal gland more than any other organ and leads to the formation of phosphate crystals.
 As your pineal gland hardens due to the crystal production, less melatonin is produced and regulation of your wake-sleep cycle gets disturbed.
 Research also reports fluoride hardening accelerates sexual development in children, particularly in girls.
 And this is a serious problem as a study from 30 years ago reported 40% of American children under 17 were found to have pineal calcification in process.
 Since then, we’ve see children, especially girls, experience the early onset of puberty.
 In addition to fluoride, halides like chlorine and bromine also accumulate and damage the pineal gland.
 Calcium supplements can also cause problems.
-Without enough vitamin D–64% of Americans are vitamin D deficient–calcium does not become bioavailable and calcifies human tissue, including the pineal gland.
+Inadequate vitamin D, which is something that affects many people, can affect calcium bioavailability in such a way that tissue, including the pineal gland, may calcify.
 Eliminating fluoride may be the best first step for reducing health concerns.
 Use fluoride-free toothpaste, avoid tap water, and drink filtered water.
 For the best filtered water, use a reverse osmosis water filter.
 Eat calcium-rich foods rather than taking calcium supplements if you can get plenty of vitamin D.

 5 Ways to Decalcify Your Pineal Gland